 As seen here from the right-field corner, the “Gap” behind home plate exposes a sneak of downtown Cincinnati.
 Two things to note: The difference in seating arrangements on both sides of The Gap, and the tall building towering behind; it’s the headquarters for Great American Insurance, for which the ballpark is named after (albeit for a price).
 (Flickr—Daniel Betts)

 It’s a Lot of ‘Sort of.’

-The first public glimpse of Great American Ball Park’s designs were met with mixed reviews.
+The first public glimpse of Great American Ball Park’s designs was met with mixed reviews.
 While some praised the mix of modernity and antiquity, others hoping for a full-blown retro facility along the lines of Oriole Park at Camden Yards were left less satisfied.
 Local architects were particularly harsh, perhaps because they didn’t get the job.
 “Overall, it’s bland,” said David Scheer, principal of Scheer and Scheer Inc., to the Enquirer.
 “It’s sort of urban, it’s sort of retro, it’s sort of contemporary.
 It’s a lot of ‘sort of’…It’s light years ahead of Paul Brown (Stadium), but it doesn’t know what it is trying to do.”